-Below are links to several books important to the evolution of my thinking about meaningful work and the ongoing cultural transformation we’re all enmeshed with.
-These books were al published in the the latter half of the 20th century, but they are still pertinent today and much of what they describe and advocate are still part of the current issues and concerns for our society, community, and families.
+Below are links to several books important to the evolution of my thinking about meaningful work and the ongoing cultural transformation within which we’re all enmeshed.
+These books were all published in the latter half of the 20th century, but they are still pertinent today and much of what they describe and advocate are still part of the current issues and concerns for our society, community, and families.

 They are each well worth the read!

 - The Republic of Tea: How an Idea Becomes a Business by Bill Rosensweig, Mel Ziegler, and Patricia Ziegler.